Nicaragua officials release more prisoners after crackdown

 The Organization of American States and the Inter-American Commission on Human Rights celebrated the releases.

+“The Commission acknowledges a concrete advance by the State in re-establishing rights and guarantees in the country,” the commission said in a statement.

-On Saturday, Nicaraguan lawmakers allied with Ortega passed an amnesty law for crimes related to the protests, which erupted in April 2018 over a proposed social security reform and broadened to include demands that Ortega leave office and allow early elections.
-Government officials have repeatedly alleged that the demonstrations amounted to “terrorism” and an attempted coup.
+On Saturday, Nicaraguan lawmakers allied with Ortega passed an amnesty law for crimes related to the protests, which erupted in April 2018 over a proposal to cut social security pensions.
+Protesters’ demands then broadened to include that Ortega leave office and allow early elections.
+Government officials have repeatedly alleged the demonstrations amounted to “terrorism” and an attempted coup.

 The ruling Sandinista party argues the amnesty seeks to bring about “reconciliation” and a “stable and lasting peace,” but opposition leaders have criticized it as allowing impunity for police and pro-government civilian militias implicated in killings and other abuses in a crackdown that left at least 325 civilians dead and 2,000 more injured, according to the Inter-American Commission on Human Rights.